Imam Din Gujrati

-Ustad Imam Din Gujrati (15 April 1870 - 22 February 1954) was a Pakistani humorous poet of Urdu and Punjabi language.
+Ustad Imam Din Gujrati (Note: Punjabi/Urdu: استاد امام دین گجراتی) (15 April 1870 - 22 February 1954) was a Pakistani humorous poet of Urdu and Punjabi language.

+Early life and education

-Imam Din Gujarati was born on April 15, 1870, in Gujrat, Pakistan British India (now Pakistan).
-His real name was Imam-ud-Din.
+Imam Din Gujarati was born on 15 April 1870, in Gujrat, British India (now Pakistan).
+His real name was Imam-ud-Din, his father's name was Mir Hasan Din.
 His education was only up to 'primary school' which is also called 'elementary school' in some parts of the world.
-He was employed in Chongi, Gujarat Revenue Department.
+He was employed in Chongi, Gujarat Revenue Department in British India for 40 years.

+Career

+He started writing poetry in 1902.
 Imam Din Gujarati's speech has a unique place in Urdu and Punjabi poetry.
-At first he continued to write Punjabi poetry but later on at the insistence of his close friend and poet and journalist Rahat Malik's elder brother Malik Abdul Rehman Khadim, he also started reciting poetry in Urdu.
+At first, he used to write Punjabi poetry but later on at the insistence of his close friend, poet and journalist Rahat Malik's elder brother Malik Abdul Rehman Khadim, he also started writing and reciting poetry in Urdu.

-Since he did not have a queen in Urdu language, he invented his own style for his poetry by mixing Urdu and Punjabi language which was very popular then and is very popular even today.
-Imam Din has gained a lot of fame by adopting Gujarati style.
+Since he did not have much knowledge in Urdu language, he invented his own style for his poetry by mixing Urdu and Punjabi language which was very popular back then and is very popular even today.
+Imam Din has gained a lot of fame by adopting his hometown's Gujarati style.
+He personally went to meet Allama Iqbal in Lahore and described this meeting humorously in this couplet below: